Welcome to the homepage of the Pandora open-source CNC-Firmware and the inoffical go-to site for the DDCSV1.1, DDCSV2.1, DDCSV3.1 and the RMHV2.1!

 Pandora comes with new features, such as controlling your CNC with a wired or wireless USB MPG, keyboard or keypad.
 You can also customize the boot splash and the translation and user interface has been much improved.
 Also there is now support for a USB serial console (for accessing the internal Linux) and startup scripts can be run.

-This website also hosts an online configuration utility that will allow you to configure the parameters of your DDCSV1.1/RMHV2.1 controller online (in multiple languages, including Russian and Chinese) and export them to a USB stick.
-The file generated is compatible with all versions of the controller (even with the factory firmware).
+This website also hosts an online configuration utility that will allow you to configure the parameters of your controller online (in multiple languages, including Russian and Chinese) and export them to a USB stick.
+The file generated is compatible with all versions of the controller with the factory firmware or Pandora.

 If you prefer to find your treasure on your own, you can also browse our archives manually.

 You can download the latest version of Pandora or of the factory firmware below.
-The downloads are compatible for both the DDCSV1.1 and the RMHV2.1.
+The downloads are compatible for the DDCSV1.1, DDCSV2.1, DDCSV3.1 and the RMHV2.1.

 If you are inexperienced with the update process and you are running Windows, it is advised that you use the guided Windows installer below.
 It will allow you to format your USB stick correctly and it will install either Pandora, or the official factory firmware update to the USB stick.
 Potential errors in the process are fixed automatically which makes the process much easier.
 This installer also contains multiple versions of both Pandora and the factory firmware.

 Download the most recent version from August 26th, 2018 here: http://dl.pandora-cnc.eu/firmware/bleeding/Pandora-20180818.zip